-The Sticking Place is an online interactive documentary about Leah Callahan, a Canadian freestyle wrestler on a journey to achieve her lifelong dream of competing at the Olympic Games.
+The Sticking Place is an award-winning interactive documentary about Leah Callahan, a Canadian freestyle wrestler on a journey to achieve her lifelong dream of competing at the Olympic Games.
 The Sticking Place brings the fierce wrestler’s victories, defeats and resolute authenticity to viewers as a unique, dynamic and engaging film.
 Directed and produced by Josephine Anderson & Brittany Baxter.

 AWARDS & ACHIEVEMENTS